rwth-afu/UniPager/README.md

 Reload systemctl configuration with `sudo systemctl daemon-reload`.
 To start UniPager enter `sudo systemctl start unipager`.
 To start UniPager automatically after booting enter `sudo systemctl enable unipager`.

-## Configuration

-The web interface for configuration is available on port `8073`.
-Port `8055` must also be open to allow websocket communication between the browser and UniPager.

-### Raspberry Pi
-Make sure that the serial port is activated.
-To do this add `enable_uart=1` to `/boot/config.txt`, remove `console=ttyAMA0,115200` from `/boot/cmdline.txt` and reboot.

-This is not needed for the RASPAGERV1 and Audio transmitter type.

 ## Authors